Creamy Shrimp Pasta with Green Beans – Easy 30 Minute Meal

 I hope your family loves this creamy, garlic shrimp and green bean pasta as much as our family and that it becomes an easy part of your regular menu planning.

-Nothing makes me happier than to hear that you have tried a recipe and liked it enough to add it to your menu rotation, so let me know!
+Nothing makes me happier than to hear that you have tried a recipe and liked it enough to add it to your menu rotation, so let me know with a rating and review!

-Garlic Shrimp and Green Bean Pasta 30 Minute Meal
+Creamy Shrimp Pasta with Green Beans – 30 Minute Meal

 Ingredients